Tobiadefami/six-degrees-of-torvalds/README.md

-# Six Degrees of Linus Torvalds
+# Degrees of Linus Torvalds

 ## Overview